Meet the Team

-Amy is a huge advocate of outdoor play having built a career in early learning and childcare over the past fifteen years.
+As Manager of Willow Den at Spartans, Amy is a huge advocate of outdoor play having built a career in early learning and childcare over the past fifteen years.
 Her love of the outdoors prompted her to complete the Level 2 Forest Kindergarten training, as well as completing specialist courses on rope and tool work with children.

 Amy’s experience includes roles as a Senior EYP and most recently as an Outdoor Learning Coordinator, she has used her enthusiasm to promote outdoor play at every opportunity.
 She wholehearted believes that all children have the right to play and learn in the great outdoors.